Miktoms/First-Assignment/docs/The Final Countdown.md

 ### Customer Enters name:

-### Def: get_name
+### Def get_name

-Captures the tourists name as a variable for use in the program on the tour and also for reference in the future.
-It is captured by a input command and made into a Global variable by being returned to the program called "name"
+Captures the tourists name as a variable for use in the program, on the tour and also for reference in the future.
+It is captured by a input command and made into a Global variable by being returned to the program called "name".

+### def get greeting

+By taking the return "name" from **Def get_name** and making "response" a string including "name" and returning "response" I am able to test the logic without the input.

 ### Def: allergy